GarmanGroup/RABDAM/README.md

 \*\***NOTE:** Owing to its PDBCUR dependence, RABDAM can only be run in a terminal / command prompt in which CCP4 programs can also be run (*e.g.* the CCP4 console).\*\*

-RABDAM will take approximately 1 min to run a 200 kDa structure on a single processor (as estimated from tests performed under Windows 7 on a 3.70 GHz Intel i3-4170 processor).
-It is compatible with Windows, Mac and Linux operating systems.
+RABDAM will take approximately 1 min to run a 200 kDa structure on a single processor (as estimated from tests performed under a Macintosh Operating System on a 1.8 GHz Intel Core i5 processor).
+It is compatible with Windows, Macintosh and Linux operating systems.

 ___

 #### Data requirements
-RABDAM can be run on any standard format PDB or mmCif file of a single model of your MX structure of interest (specifically, it requires the CRYST1 line from the header information, as well as the ATOM / HETATM records).
+RABDAM can be run on any standard format PDB or mmCif file of a single model of your MX structure of interest (specifically, it requires the CRYST1 and, if present, the SSBOND lines from the header information, as well as the ATOM / HETATM records).
 Note however that because *B*<sub>Damage</sub> is a per-atom metric, it should only be calculated for structures for which *B*-factor values have been refined per-atom.
 Furthermore, owing to the correlation between *B*-factor and occupancy values, the only non-ligand atoms subject to occupancy refinement should be those in alternate conformers (whose occupancy should sum to 1).

 ____

 #### Running RABDAM
 \*\*RABDAM can be run either as a script or as a package (see the [Installation](#installation) section for further details).
 The example commands provided below are for running the program as a script.
-If you are running RABDAM as a package, simply replace `python rabdam.py` with `rabdam`.\*\*
+If you are running RABDAM as a package (either the PyPi or CCP4 package), simply replace `python rabdam.py` with `rabdam`.\*\*

 RABDAM is a command line program.
 There are four main command line flags that control the program run: